Telenav/open-source-spec/osrm/doc/weight_and_duration_calculation_in_osrm.md

 <!-- /TOC -->

-# Weight and Duration Calculation in OSRM
+# How OSRM Calculate Weight and Duration
 This document will try to explain how does [OSRM](https://github.com/Telenav/osrm-backend) calculate **weight** and **duration** of a route.
 - This document will focus on how to calculate weight and duration for a route for car, since generating route for car is one of the most important and most complex feature of [OSRM](https://github.com/Telenav/osrm-backend).
 It means:
     - Only `car.lua` will be focused on, other profiles will be ignored.